 Living with life threatening illness and preparing for your death or the death of a loved one is always difficult, with many complex medical, legal, financial and emotional challenges and decisions to be made.

 The following questions are ones that frequently arise when people are facing end of life issues.
-More specific information and resources related to the issues addressed below can be found in the consumer information section of the Resource Guide.
+More specific information and resources related to the issues addressed below can be found within the End-of-Life Topics section of our website.

 What do I need to think about or address in order to be as prepared as possible for death?